How do you treat Cronobacter bacteria?

 Hand sanitizer with at least 60% alcohol kills Cronobacter germs, but wash with soap and water as soon as possible after using hand sanitizer.

-How long do Cronobacter symptoms take to show up?
+How long do Cronobacter symptoms last?

 Symptoms usually begin six hours to six days after infection and last four to seven days.
 However, some people do not develop symptoms for several weeks after infection and others experience symptoms for several weeks.